Run surveys. Get insights. Unlock growth.

 4. Gather direct customer feedback to close the feedback loop like Hitta

-Collecting customer feedback is an efficient way to have a look at the product from your customers’ perspective.
+Collecting customer feedback is an efficient way to have see your product from your customers’ perspective.
 But it’s not the overall aim.
-The goal is to use these insights to make your product better and reach your business goals related to increasing your LTV, customer retention, and loyalty.
+The goal is to use these insights to improve your product and reach business goals, such as increasing LTV, customer retention, and loyalty.
 In short, to close the feedback loop.

 Take Hitta’s example.
 They decided to measure NPS, and it soon showed some important gaps in the customer journey.
 After analyzing results, they decided to make some changes in the onboarding process.